Meeds-io/meeds/.github/PULL_REQUEST_TEMPLATE/feature/pull_request_template.md

 ---
-name: New Feature Pull Request about: Design a new feature using functional and technical specifications templates title: 'feat:
+name: New Feature Pull Request about: Design a new feature using functional and technical specifications templates
-FEATURE TITLE meeds-io/meeds#1234 MEEDS-XXXXXX' labels: ''
+title: 'feat:FEATURE TITLE meeds-io/meeds#1234 MEEDS-XXXXXX'
+labels: ''
 assignees: ''

 ---